... or keep scrolling to find out everything you need

 So, whilst we can’t say that you’ll pass with 100% certainty, we’re done this enough times to be fairly sure.

-No. A daytime test costs £62 and an evening or weekend test costs £75, but we’ll organise and pay for your test to say thanks for putting your trust in us.
+No. A daytime test costs £62 and an evening or weekend test costs £75, but for all of our courses, we’ll organise and pay for your test to say thanks for putting your trust in us.

 Clearly, we’ll try and arrange for your test to take place as soon as possible after completing your intensive course, but obviously we can’t guarantee exactly when that test date will be.